DiUS/aisha/README.md

 However chatting does not seem to work.
 Receiving `An error occurred while responding.`

+Logs from chatting are available in Cloud watch under the `AishaWebsocket` log group

 # Prerequisites

 - AWS Access - Dius GenAI account (012654631482) - ask on sys-admin slack channel